 While you can't do anything about your medical history, there are some lifestyle changes you can make to potentially lower your insurance premiums.

 Quit smoking - Smoking can lower your life expectancy, meaning the insurance provider will likely see you as a high-risk applicant.
-By quitting smoking, you may live longer, meaning the insurer is less likely to have to pay out.
+By quitting smoking, you may live longer, meaning the insurer is less likely to have to pay out during the policy term.

 Lose weight - Obesity can contribute to a range of ailments, from diabetes to heart disease.
 By losing weight, you can lower your risk of an early death, and hopefully reduce your life insurance premiums.